 The Blood Bank supports both the inpatient and outpatient transfusion services at Mount Sinai with immunohematology testing, and by providing blood, plasma, platelets, and other products for transfusion.

 The Blood Bank Laboratory staff performs testing and prepares blood products to ensure the safest possible transfusion for our patients.
 Testing includes blood ABO/Rh typing, screening for possible transfusion reaction-related antibodies, and cross matching blood units in preparation for transfusion.
 We use the most advanced methods of testing, with automation designed to provide rapid, accurate test results.

-Our Medical Directors include three physicians who are board certified in Blood Banking and Transfusion Medicine.
-We also have more than 40 licensed medical technologists and technicians on staff.
+Our Medical Directors include 5 physicians who are board certified in Blood Banking and Transfusion Medicine.
+We also have more than 15 licensed medical technologists and technicians on staff.
 The Blood Bank operates 24 hours a day, seven days a week.
-More than 200,000 tests are performed and we prepare more than 45,000 units of blood, platelets, and plasma for transfusion every year.
+More than 330,000 tests are performed and we prepare more than 70,000 units of blood, platelets, and plasma for transfusion every year.

-We are licensed by the New York State Department of Health, with accreditations from the AABB, the College of American Pathologists (CAP), and the Foundation for the Accreditation of Cellular Therapy.
+We are licensed by the New York State Department of Health, with accreditations from the AABB and the College of American Pathologists.
+The Blood Bank is an FDA registered establishment.

 A Note to Patients on Blood Donations

 The Mount Sinai Health System relies entirely on voluntary blood donations from carefully screened voluntary donors.
 All blood donated for transfusion undergoes extensive testing in compliance with U.S. Food and Drug Administration regulations.